html-validate/html-validate/docs/about/index.md

 ---
 docType: content
-title: About html-validate
+title: About HTML-validate
-nav: false
+nav: about
 ---

-# About
+# About HTML-validate

 HTML-validate was created by David Sveningsson in early 2016 with a few goals in mind: